- Vector Calculus

 25% off for one day, 50% off for two days, and no credit afterward.
 For

-example, suppose that the due date is 3:00pm Thursday afternoon; you
+example, suppose that the due date is 5:00pm on Friday; you

-will lose 25% by handing it in Friday afternoon and 50% Monday afternoon.
+will lose 25% by handing it in Saturday afternoon and 50%

 No-penalty Late Days: Everyone is given four no-penalty late days.
 You may submit